hemantksingh/messup-learn/People/Leadership.md

   - On discovering new information (e.g. Organization restructure plan), **bounce a question back**, e.g. *So what impact would the organization restructure have on the project teams?*
   - Get back with an answer in case of an unknown.
 Mention the **process** you will follow to get the answer.
 Give an indicative answer to manage expectations. *In our experience ...*
   - Bounce a question back.
 Have you set out a budget for this piece of work?
+- Using humour to put your point across can be effective communication strategy in certain situations.
+Avoid plagiarizing but use for inspiration - https://www.daily-stuff.com/funniest-notes-people-have-written-to-complete-strangers/6?xcmg=1
 - Consider the impact of body language and non verbal communication on your message.
 Practicing mindfulness, deep breathing and visualization before an important presentation can help in calming nerves and relaxation.

 ## Influence